Miracle-qi/ShuhaoQi.github.io/index.md

 - **Stairway Climbing of Quadruped Robot**(Optimal Control)<br>
 Jun.
 2020–Present
   <br>
-We achieved stable motion control for quadruped robot with Model Predictive Control and further achieved stairway climbing with heuristic selection of foothold.
-In addition, We define a concise heightmap function to represent the stairway environment and propose a vision-based perception scheme that just need to extract stable information from environment to update environment in real time.
+We achieved stable motion control for quadruped robots with Model Predictive Control and further achieved stairway climbing with heuristic selection of footholds.
+In addition,  we  defined  a  concise  heightmap  function  to  represent  the stairway  environment  and  proposed  a  vision-based  perception scheme  that  just  need  to  extract  stable  information  from environment to update environment in real time.
 This method has been simulated in Mujoco and will be fully tested on a real robot.
 This work is planned to submit to ICRA2021. [[Video](https://youtu.be/O0Z91_4_B5E)]
   <br>
   <div align=center>
   <img width="40%" height="40%" src="./assets/img/stairClimbing.png"/>